plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_51.rst

 ``plone.app.openid`` is still available as an add-on package, but is no longer maintained by core developers.
 If you want to use this in your site, you must add ``plone.app.openid`` to the buildout eggs.

-portal_quickinstaller deprecated
+portal_quickinstaller Deprecated
 --------------------------------

 This is `PLIP 1340 <https://github.com/plone/Products.CMFPlone/issues/1340>`_.

-For end users
+For End Users
 ~~~~~~~~~~~~~

 Nothing changes.

-For developers
+For Developers
 ~~~~~~~~~~~~~~

 The add-ons control panel in Plone 5.1 no longer supports installation or uninstallation code